bombilee/LaserBot/README.txt

 LaserBot
 Copyright 2010 Cheng-Lung Lee

-This repository contains dsPIC33 code for read and control XV-11 lidar data
+This repository contains dsPIC33 code for
+(1) Read XV-11 lidar data and control speed of the XV-11 motor (2) Motor controller with position.
+(3) UART code for sending data.

 LaserBot spec.:
 MCU           : dsPICFJ64MC802